brandb909/sdt/apogee-call-accounting-for-cisco-call-manager.md

 ## APOGEE MODELING

-In this brave new world of self-service BI the Apogee Suite provides a framework to build your own custom Data Store – simplified with logical names and hierarchies.
+In this brave new world of self-service the Apogee Business Intelligence Suite provides a framework to build your own custom Data Store – simplified with logical names and hierarchies.
 Incorporate core metrics and custom KPIs for your needs.

 ## SQL INTEGRATION SERVICES